×

 “Since then, multiple iterations have been developed but have not advanced, largely due to interagency concerns about benefit alignment,” McGinn said.
 “While studies and discussions have continued, the operational reality has only intensified.”

-Today, Duty Status Reform Act (H.R.
+Today, the Duty Status Reform Act (H.R.
 6976) is before Congress.
 It reduces the more than 30 duty statuses to four.

 McGinn asked the veterans’ committees to fully support the House legislation and support the introduction of a companion bill in the Senate.